 Compost: One of the Most Impactful Changes We Can Make

 Composting is emerging as a practice so important that, not too long ago, it was added to the expanded list of "R"s—Reduce, Reuse, Recycle, and “Rot.”
 Composting involves separating organic matter, such as food scraps and yard waste, from our trash or recycling.
 These materials are then sent to a composting facility, or added to a backyard compost bin, to make compost—an incomparable soil amendment that combats climate change in surprising ways!

-Yard Waste now accepted year-round at the Recycling Center!
+Yard Waste is accepted year-round at the Recycling Center!

 Stop The Release of Methane

 Many of us believe that organic matter, such as a banana peel or lawn clippings, simply biodegrades when it is trashed.
 However, when organic waste goes to the landfill, it is covered and breaks down without oxygen.
 The byproduct is one of the most dangerous greenhouse gases of all—methane, which is 84 times the global warming potential as carbon dioxide in the short term, contributing significantly to global warming.
 Composting prevents the release of methane, mimicking Earth’s natural systems and conserving valuable space in landfills.

 Make Soil Work for The Climate